Sally, When the Wine Runs Out

-"Sally, When the Wine Runs Out" is a song by American singer-songwriter Role Model, from Kansas Anymore (The Longest Goodbye), the deluxe edition of his second studio album Kansas Anymore (2024).
+"Sally, When the Wine Runs Out" is a song by American singer-songwriter Role Model, from Kansas Anymore (The Longest Goodbye), the deluxe edition of his second studio album, Kansas Anymore (2024).
 It was produced by Noah Conrad and Harrison Whitford.
-The song went viral from videos of Role Model performing it with celebrities and became his breakout hit.
-It was released as a single on July 11, 2025.
+The song went viral from videos of Role Model performing it with celebrities and became his breakout single.
+It was released as a single on February 14, 2025.

 Background

 Role Model stated the song is "based off some truth" and "Lyrically, it was me being hesitant and doubtful.
 Not being sold on someone."
 In an interview with Travis Mills, he said:

 That was very much about a new experience and trying to dive headfirst back into the dating pool.
 I just wanted a fun song and at the time I was in a pretty good spot mentally and I was like, "I'm gonna take advantage of this, so let's try and make a song that's not so much of a downer for anyone."